nadiamariduena/react-mern-21-backend/README.md

     email: { type: String, required: true, unique: true },
     password: { type: String, required: true },
     isAdmin: {
-      type: boolean, //because its going to be: TRUE or FALSE
+      type: Boolean, //because its going to be: TRUE or FALSE
       default: false, // since its false, this user is NOT going to be an Admin },
   },